goggin13/wrestling/readme.md

   X include over/under in payout calculation
 - update betting interface to indicate a bet has been saved

-- debug deploy
+X debug deploy
 - interface for making and administering prop bets
-- interface for managing users and user avatars
+X interface for managing users and user avatars
 - intersperse leaderboard between rounds
 - make fatalaties an associated object w/avatar
 - upgrade rails